metabarcoding/obitools4-doc/content/docs/principles/_index.md

 The files considered as DNA sequence files are those with the file extension `.fasta`, `.fastq`, `.genbank` or `.embl`, `.seq` or `.dat`.
 Files with the second extension `.gz` (*e.g.* `.fasta.gz`) are also considered to be DNA sequence files.

-Imagine a folder called `Genbank` which contains a complete copy of the genbank organised into subdirectories, one per division.
+Imagine a folder called `Genbank` which contains a complete copy of the Genbank database organized into subdirectories, one per division.
 Each division subdirectory contains a set of {{% fasta %}} compressed (`.gz`) files.

 ```
 . 📂 Genbank